 The image on the right shows how the miniature turned out so far.
 I want to put a coat of arms or other design on the shield and I have some inking to do to bring out the helmet designs and to increase the contrast of the highlights and shadows of the chainmail bits.

-However, since the purpose of this article was to explore how to use Greenstuff epoxy modeling putty, I think the miniature serves its purpose.
+The paint job has a long way to go before it will be finished.
+However, since the objective of this article was to explore how to use Greenstuff epoxy modeling putty, I think the miniature serves its purpose.

 If you have any questions, you can contact me at firstname.lastname@example.org to discuss the techniques used with this miniature.